kube-rs/website/docs/controllers/intro.md

 # Introduction

-This chapter contains information on how to build controllers with kube-rs.
+This guide showcases how to build controllers with kube-rs, and is a WIP (2 chapters done).

 ## Overview